polipones/pod-hugo-main-website/content/posts/board_meetings/_index.en.md

 # Will be displayed at top of the page as main heading
 title: Board meetings
 # Short post category description
-description: "Board meetings schedules and info"
+description: "Schedules and information for Pod-O-Lee board meetings."

 ShowBreadCrumbs: true
 ShowPostNavLinks: true